jrellegood/Anniversary2025/instructions.md

 - Provide powerful effects combined with meaningful drawbacks
 - Replace standard cards in a deck when a style becomes Mastered
 - Each style has three potential Legacy cards, but only one can be in a deck at a time

-### ENVIRONMENT CARDS

-#### Effects on Gameplay
-- Modify various mechanics like stance costs, damage values, etc.
-- Create conditional bonuses or penalties
-- Apply equally to all players

-#### Types of Environments
-- **Forest**: Dense woodland that rewards stealth and territorial control
-- Other environments each have distinct thematic and mechanical impacts

 ### WINNING THE GAME
 - Reduce your opponent's health to 0